Emmanuel461/PML_2023_2024/Final_work/README.md

 Subsequently, a series of salinity mapping-oriented indices was created (see [Index_table.md](Markdown_tables/Index_table.md)).

-**Interpolated texture data**: Sand, silt, and clay data were interpolated by ordinary kriging to spatially make available texture data from the study area, using the procedure from the work of Garbanzo et al. (2024).
+**Interpolated texture data**: Sand, silt, and clay data were interpolated by ordinary kriging to make available spatially texture data from the study area, using the procedure from the work of Garbanzo et al. (2024).

 ### Description of Sodium Absorption Ratio (SAR) Sampling Data

-SAR data show high salinity conditions in the study area, with concentrations up to 200 meq L^-1 (Figure 2).
+SAR data show high salinity conditions in the study area, with concentrations up to 200 meq L<sup>-1</sup> (Figure 2).

 <p align="center">
  <img src="Images_report/Figura2.png" alt="Figure 2">